philiagus/enum/README.md

-# enum
+# Enum
-Various implementation of sets and enums to pick and choose
+Various implementation of Enums to pick and choose

 ## Philiagus\Enum\ConstantEnumTrait
 The ConstantEnumTrait treats every constant available in the class as valid Enum Values of the class.